mnneeltakemail2/testNeel3/neel-client/assets-management/issue-an-asset.md

 **Decimals**: Set how many decimals your asset shall have.
 For example, if you set 8 decimals as in Bitcoin, your token can be divided down to 0.00000001.
 If you set 0, your token can only be transacted in whole pieces (1, 3, 15);

-**Note**: Before creating a new Asset, make sure that you have at least 1 WAVES for asset creation fee.
+**Note**: Before creating a new Asset, make sure that you have at least 1 NEEL for asset creation fee.

 **Note**: The name of the created asset can not be shorter than 4 characters.